top of page

 • Prevent resentment and reactivity

-• Process shame and painful emotions
+• Process shame and other painful emotions

 • Attain goals and aspirations